solo-io/gloo/README.md

 > The existing Gloo Edge v1 APIs were not changed and continue to be fully supported.
 To find the latest version for the Gloo Edge v1 API, see the [main branch](https://github.com/solo-io/gloo/tree/main).

 ## About Gloo Gateway
-Gloo Gateway is a feature-rich, Kubernetes-native ingress controller and next-generation API gateway based on the Kubernetes Gateway API.
-Gloo Gateway is exceptional in its function-level routing; its support for legacy apps, microservices and serverless; its discovery capabilities; its numerous features; and its tight integration with leading open-source projects.
-Gloo Gateway is uniquely designed to support hybrid applications in which multiple technologies, architectures, protocols, and clouds can coexist.
+Gloo Gateway is a powerful Kubernetes-native ingress controller and API gateway that is based on the Kubernetes Gateway API.
+It excels in function-level routing, supports legacy apps, microservices and serverless, offers robust discovery capabilities, integrates seamlessly with open-source projects, and is designed to support hybrid applications with various technologies, architectures, protocols, and clouds.

 [**Installation**](https://docs.solo.io/gloo-gateway/v2/quickstart) &nbsp; |
 &nbsp; [**Documentation**](https://docs.solo.io/gloo-gateway/v2) &nbsp; |
 &nbsp; [**Blog**](https://www.solo.io/blog/?category=gloo) &nbsp; |